Risingson/eveeyedocs/docs/ui/settings.md

 The gate count will take the `Use Jumpbridges`  and `Use Wormholes` settings into account.
 #### Prefer Station Systems
 This option will prefer systems with staion en route over shortest distance.
 This system will prefer stations with a undock radius of 10k and higher.
 If no such station system is found it would still use the systems with low undock radius.

+*Read through [this](https://eveeye.readthedocs.io/en/latest/navigation/jump-planning/) for more information on jump planning.*

 ### Avoidance Settings
 #### Avoid Incursions/Edencom/Triglavian Systems